Systoles in translation surfaces: Background

 One can also see a translation surface obtained as a polygon (or a finite union of polygons) whose sides come by pairs, and for each pair, the corresponding segments are parallel and of the same length.
 These parallel sides are glued together by translation and we assume that this identification preserves the natural orientation of the polygons.
 In this context, two translation surfaces are identified in the moduli space of Abelian differentials if and only if the corresponding polygons can be obtained from each other by cutting and gluing and preserving the identifications.
 Also, the $\SL(2,\mathbb{R})$ action in this representation is just the natural linear action on the polygons.

-The moduli space of Abelian differentials is stratified by the combinatorics of the zeroes; we will denote by $\mathcal{H}(k_1,\ldots ,k_r)$ the stratum of $\mathcal{H}_g$ consisting of (classes of) pairs $(X,\omega)$ such that $\omega$ has exactly $r$ zeroes, of order $k_1,\dots ,k_r$.
-It is well known that this space is (Hausdorff) complex analytic.
+The moduli space of Abelian differentials is stratified by the combinatorics of the zeroes; we will denote by $\mathcal{H}(k_1,\ldots ,k_r)$ the stratum of $\mathcal{H}_g$, where $\sum_i k_i=2g-2$, consisting of (classes of) pairs $(X,\omega)$ such that $\omega$ has exactly $r$ zeroes, of order $k_1,\dots ,k_r$.
+This space is (Hausdorff) complex analytic (see for instance \cite{Ma82, Vee82, Vee90}).
 We often restrict to the subset $\mathcal{H}_1(k_1,\dots ,k_r)$ of \emph{area one} surfaces.
 Local coordinates for a stratum of Abelian differentials are obtained by integrating the holomorphic 1--form along a basis of the relative homology $H_1(S,\Sigma;\mathbb{Z})$, where $\Sigma$ denotes the set of conical singularities of $S$.